Ryan Reynolds Honors John Candy On 25th Anniversary Of His Death

 John Candy, the popular star of such 1980s and 1990s comedies as Planes, Trains and Automobiles, Cool Runnings, Spaceballs, The Great Outdoors, and Uncle Buck, passed away on March 4, 1994, 25 years ago Monday.
-The Canadian actor, who got his start on SCTV, died while filming the comedy Wagon’s East, and was just 43 years old at the time of his death.
+The Canadian actor, who got his start on SCTV, died while filming the comedy Wagon’s East, and was just 43-years-old at the time of his death.

 To mark the anniversary of Candy’s death, actor Ryan Reynolds, a fellow Canadian, on Sunday posted a tribute to Candy’s work to his Twitter account.

 “We cooked up a small tribute to a comedic genius and Canadian hero,” Reynolds tweeted.
 “If you haven’t seen much of his work, take a look at his films.
-He was a treasure.”
+He was a treasure,” he said.
 He went on to thank Candy’s children, Chris Candy and Jen Candy.

 The nearly two-minute clip features scenes from several of the more than 40 movies that Candy made in his short life, including Planes, Trains, and Automobiles, Spaceballs, and Home Alone, in which Candy played the small but memorable role of Gus Polinski, the “Polka King of the Midwest.”
 There’s even a glimpse of his rare dramatic role in Oliver Stone’s JFK.